versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.observer.on("close")
 {: #consumer-observer-on-close .code}

-Emitted when the consumer is closed.
+Emitted when the consumer is closed for whatever reason.

 #### consumer.observer.on("pause")
 {: #consumer-observer-on-pause .code}

-Emitted when the consumer or its associated producer is paused.
+Emitted when the consumer or its associated producer is paused and, as result, the consumer becomes paused.

 #### consumer.observer.on("resume")
 {: #consumer-observer-on-resume .code}

-Emitted when the consumer or its associated producer is resumed.
+Emitted when the consumer or its associated producer is resumed and, as result, the consumer is no longer paused.

 #### consumer.observer.on("score", fn(score))
 {: #consumer-observer-on-score .code}